kthyng/tracpy/README.md

 `git clone https://github.com/kthyng/tracpy.git`
 1. Install the package.
 `pip install -e .`
 This makes the package an editable install so that it can be updated with future additions to TracPy.
+Note that a required package is [octant](https://github.com/hetland/octant).

 ## To update the code later